Internet as a Source of Information

 Jürgen Breidenstein currently offers the widest range of products for outdoor activities in his online shop Stuga-Cabaña.
 On his clearly and comprehensibly structured website, he offers all possible items, including ovens, cookers and much more.
 In addition to many types of incandescent lamps (Aladdin, Petromax, Geniol, etc.) and some conventional kerosene/paraffin lamps, he also has many spare parts such as Kosmos burners, all kinds of wicks, the most common glass chimneys, Vesta and Rochester shades, even some ball shades, flame discs, , font collars, glass fonts as well as lamp bases, etc., in his range.
 He also offers a repair service, which is already unique among online shops.
 Another highlight is his very extensive, freely accessible range of old, no longer available literature (see above).

-A third German supplier is Pelam, which specialises more in Petromax lamps and storm lanterns, but also has Vesta shades, wicks, glass chimneys and Kosmos burners in two sizes in its range.
+Another German supplier of new spare parts is Pelam, which specialises more in Petromax lamps and storm lanterns, but also has Vesta shades, wicks, glass chimneys and Kosmos burners in two sizes in its range.

 Spare parts such as glass chimneys, shade holders, wicks for USA lamps can easily be obtained from US online retailers (please note: high shipping and customs costs).
 I would like to highlight one website in the USA in particular: Miles Stair's Wick Shop.
 Miles Stair is not only a dealer but also a collector of kerosene/paraffin lamps; and he is also very interested in European lamps and burners.
 Very valuable: from him you can get imitation glass chimneys for R. Ditmar's Sonnenbrenner and - in a slightly stylised form - for Agni, Vulkan and Central Vulkan burners of Wild & Wessel, or even Phénomène chimneys for Kosmos burners.
 He has them newly manufactured in borosilicate glass.